Integration/Webflow Setup

 Pattern 2: Hero Section Search

-A prominent search bar in your hero section, great for content-heavy sites.
+A prominent search bar in your hero section works well for content-heavy sites.

 <section class="hero">